zhcmeng/smolagents/docs/source/en/reference/agents.md

 ### HfApiModel

-The `HfApiModel` is an engine that wraps an [HF Inference API](https://huggingface.co/docs/api-inference/index) client for the execution of the LLM.
+The `HfApiModel` wraps an [HF Inference API](https://huggingface.co/docs/api-inference/index) client for the execution of the LLM.

 ```python
 from smolagents import HfApiModel